Culture, fun and an immeasurable amount of yearly snowfall!

-The town itself is far from westernised so nightlife is a departure from the bars and clubs you might be used to, one night you might be doing karaoke, the next dancing in a half pipe at a bar with skatepark inside it.
+The town itself retains a strong Japanese character, so nightlife is a departure from the bars and clubs you might be used to, one night you might be doing karaoke, the next dancing in a half pipe at a bar with skatepark inside it.
 The snowsports school here works closely with the resort and there is a lot of opportunity to meet Japanese people, learn the language and experience the culture; this is your opportunity to go full Japan.

 - Direct access from Tokyo with a bullet train station at Yuzawa